nhoizey/nicolas-hoizey.com/src/articles/2017/01/12-how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache/2017-01-12-how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache.md

 According to my browser network panel or [WebPagetest](https://www.webpagetest.org/result/170111_P9_D0V3/), it means **almost 16 Mb are downloaded** right away when you access one page of the site.

-{% cloudinary webpagetest-resilient-web-design.png caption="The Resilient Web Design web book audited by WebPagetest" %}
+{% respimg "webpagetest-resilient-web-design.png", "The Resilient Web Design web book audited by WebPagetest" %}

 The site is very fast, and all checks are green, but that's because most of the downloads happen asynchronously, after the visited page has been rendered.